Apple M2 Pro vs Xeon MP 3.50

 Compatibility

-Information on Xeon MP 3.50 and Apple M2 Pro compatibility with other computer components: motherboard (look for socket type), power supply unit (look for power consumption) etc. Useful when planning a future computer configuration or upgrading an existing one.
+Information on Xeon MP 3.50 and M2 Pro compatibility with other computer components: motherboard (look for socket type), power supply unit (look for power consumption) etc. Useful when planning a future computer configuration or upgrading an existing one.
 Note that power consumption of some processors can well exceed their nominal TDP, even without overclocking.
 Some can even double their declared thermals given that the motherboard allows to tune the CPU power parameters.

 Number of CPUs in a configuration1no data